JanDitzen/xtbreak/docs/xtbreak_test.md

 ***nbkfactors(varlist)*** | same as above but without breaks.

 # 2. Description
 ***xtbreak test*** implements multiple tests for structural breaks in time series and panel data models.
-The number and period of occurence of structral breaks can be known and unknown.
+The number and period of occurrence of structural breaks can be known and unknown.
 In the case of a known breakpoint ***xtbreak test*** can test if the break occurs at a specific point in time.
 For unknown breaks, ***xtbreak test*** implements three different hypothesises.
-The first is no break against the alterantive of *s* breaks, the second hypothesis is no breaks against a lower and upper limit of breaks.
-The last hypothesis tests the null of *s* breaks against the alterantive of one more break (*s+1*).
+The first is no break against the alternative of *s* breaks, the second hypothesis is no breaks against a lower and upper limit of breaks.
+The last hypothesis tests the null of *s* breaks against the alternative of one more break (*s+1*).

 ***xtbreak test*** implements the tests for structural breaks discussed in Bai & Perron (1998, 2003), Karavias, Narayan, Westerlund (2021) and Ditzen, Karavias, Westerlund (2021).